geortick/adguard-runner/README.md

 ## Acknowledgments

-- [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) for the underlying DNS filtering capability
+- [AdGuard for Linux](https://adguard.com/en/adguard-linux/overview.html) for the underlying ad blocking capability
 - KDE Plasma for the KRunner integration capabilities